May

 May is a month of spring in the Northern Hemisphere, and autumn in the Southern Hemisphere.
 Therefore, May in the Southern Hemisphere is the seasonal equivalent of November in the Northern Hemisphere and vice versa.
 Late May typically marks the start of the summer vacation season in the United States (Memorial Day) and Canada (Victoria Day) that ends on Labor Day, the first Monday of September.

 May (in Latin, Maius) was named for the Greek goddess Maia, who was identified with the Roman era goddess of fertility, Bona Dea, whose festival was held in May.
-Conversely, the Roman poet Ovid provides a second etymology, in which he says that the month of May is named for the maiores, Latin for "elders," and that the following month (June) is named for the iuniores, or "young people" (Fasti VI.88).
+Conversely, the Roman poet Ovid provides a second etymology, in which he says that the month of May is named for the maiores, Latin for "elders", and that the following month (June) is named for the iuniores, or "young people" (Fasti VI.88).

 Eta Aquariids meteor shower appears in May.
 It is visible from about April 21 to about May 20 each year with peak activity on or around May 6.
 The Arietids shower from May 22 – July 2, and peaks on June 7.
 The Virginids also shower at various dates in May.

 Ancient Roman observances

 Under the calendar of ancient Rome, the festival of Bona Dea fell on May 1, Argei fell on May 14 or May 15, Agonalia fell on May 21, and Ambarvalia on May 29.
 Floralia was held April 27 during the Republican era, or April 28 on the Julian calendar, and lasted until May 3.
-Lemuria (festival) fell on 9,11, and 13 May under the Julian calendar.
-The College of Aesculapius and Hygia celebrated two festivals of Rosalia (festival), one on May 11 and one on May 22.
+Lemuria fell on 9,11, and 13 May under the Julian calendar.
+The College of Aesculapius and Hygia celebrated two festivals of Rosalia, one on May 11 and one on May 22.
 Rosalia was also celebrated at Pergamon on May 24–26.
 A military Rosalia festival, Rosaliae signorum, also occurred on May 31.
-Ludi Fabarici was celebrated on May 29 – June 1.
+Ludi Fabarici was celebrated May 29 – June 1.
 Mercury would receive a sacrifice on the Ides of May (May 15).
 Tubilustrium took place on May 23 as well as in March.
 These dates do not correspond to the modern Gregorian calendar.